vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 performance and web best practices, but it's also great as a quick accessibility auditor!

+Lighthouse does a number of automated accessibility checks, and also lists out checks you should do manually to properly confirm your sites accessibility.
-It also gives you a score on accessibility from 1 - 100, which can help you get a good overall sense of if your site is mostly accessible or really inaccessible, which other auditing tools can make difficult to discern.
+It also gives you a score on accessibility from 1 to 100, which can help you get a good overall sense of if your site is mostly accessible or really inaccessible, which can be hard to determine with other tools.

 Check it out in Google Chrome's DevTools, and learn more about it at the [Chrome Lighthouse page][lighthouse].